 The SAFE Act would also protect human health by keeping unsafe meat off American grocery shelves and out of foreign exports.
 Because Americans do not raise horses to be eaten, they are often given any of 379 common animal medications banned for human consumption by the U.S. Food and Drug Administration -- including some that can be lethal if ingested by humans.
 No regulations require the sharing of information about substances previously ingested by a horse up for auction.
 There, they are often purchased by kill buyers.

-Please sign below to send a message to your representative and senators.
-Those that are SAFE cosponsors will receive a thank-you note; those that are not yet cosponsors will receive a message urging them to back this important legislation.
+Please sign below to send a message to your representative urging support for this important bipartisan legislation.
+Those that are SAFE cosponsors will receive a thank-you note.